meta-llama/llama-stack/llama_stack/templates/watsonx/doc_template.md

 ### Prerequisite: API Keys

-Make sure you have access to a WatsonX API Key.
+Make sure you have access to a watsonx API Key.
 You can get one by referring [watsonx.ai](https://www.ibm.com/docs/en/masv-and-l/maximo-manage/continuous-delivery?topic=setup-create-watsonx-api-key).

-## Running Llama Stack with WatsonX
+## Running Llama Stack with watsonx

 You can do this via Conda (build code), venv or Docker which has a pre-built image.